 Just as the role of sales reps is changing, so is the role of sales ops.
 Sales ops is becoming more strategic, using data-driven insights to create strategies, better connect teams, and improve efficiency.

-88% say that sales operations plays a critical role in growing the business.
+- 88% say that sales operations play a critical role in growing the business.

 The digital imperative was here before the pandemic hit us but the series of crises certainly sped things up drastically.
 In fact, 79% of sales leaders in Europe say that they’ve had to accelerate their digital transformation plan since 2019.
 Many companies were forced to implement long-term transformation strategies in a matter of months or even weeks to keep up with digitally mature competitors.
 In short, what did not happen over 10 years, happened in less than 6 months!